berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ### Day 35: Outside of class

 - Complete [FP2: Project Problem Statement](https://docs.google.com/document/d/11Ta92OIPY8zACZ5m5dyFHv5hbIqEQG1l7T_rhnAJn6I/edit?usp=sharing) along with all assigned homework for Friday.
+  - Technical interviews will continue on Friday, so you might consider using the recommended Prompt for [AI Tutor Pro](https://www.aitutorpro.ca/), or [Microsoft CoPilot](https://copilot.microsoft.com) or another AI tool is "Hi and good day.
+I want to practice a coding interview for Tree & Graph algorithms using pseudocode as an undergraduate student.
+Can you give me a problem to solve and answer my questions as if you're an interviewer, but please don't give me the answer.
+Please only help me with hints so that I get there myself, when asked."
+This prompt will help you to prepare for the ongoing technical interviews.

 ## Day 34: Monday, April 7, 2025